-BB.
+DD.
 Oral Rehydration

-- Oral rehydration with a glucose-sodium solution may be indicated in one of three conditions. - a) Excessive sweat loss from intense exercise - b) Mild to moderate heat illness, or severe heat illness as long as the airway is intact and the patient is able to tolerate oral fluids - c) Dehydration from diarrhea - 2.
+- 1. Oral rehydration with a glucose-sodium solution may be indicated in one of these conditions. - a) Excessive sweat loss from intense exercise - b) Mild to moderate heat illness, or severe heat illness as long as the airway is intact and the patient is able to tolerate oral fluids - c) Dehydration from vomiting or diarrhea - d) Delayed capillary refill time - 2.
 The patient will likely feel dehydrated.
 Mucus membranes will be dry.
-Skin may tent. - Replacement of fluids with only water and no electrolytes may lead to a dilution of intravascular sodium levels.
+Skin may tent. - 3.
+Replacement of fluids with only water and no electrolytes may lead to a dilution of intravascular sodium levels.
 This risks the development of cerebral edema.
 Therefore, fluids should be replaced with a solution of glucose and salts. - 4.
 The ideal solution will contain 2-6% glucose and 30 mEq/Liter of sodium.
-Commercial sports drinks generally contain about 6% glucose and 25 mEq/Liter of sodium.
-While commercial sports drinks contain more than the ideal amount of glucose and less than the ideal amount of sodium, these solutions are better than just water. - 5.
-If a glucose/sodium solution is not available, hydrate with water judiciously. - 6.
+Use oral rehydration solution (ORS) to replace fluids as needed.
+Do not use commercial sports drinks as these solutions contain high concentrations of glucose that may paradoxically result in further dehydration. - 5.
+If a balanced glucose/sodium oral rehydration solution is not available, hydrate with water judiciously. - 6.
 Replace fluids at a rate of 50-100 mL/kg over the first 4-6 hours.

-CC.
+EE.
 Nutrition

-- 1. In rescues that are expected to be prolonged (i.e., greater than 4 hours) it may be necessary to provide nutritional support to the patient. - a) Ensure that the patient has an intact airway and that the patient is not experiencing nausea or vomiting. - b) Only feed the patient if you are reasonably sure that the patient will not be going to surgery in the next 12 hours. - c) Provide nutrition with a combination of protein and carbohydrate. - (1) Energy bars are a good choice. - (2) A mixture of dried fruits and nuts is also a good choice.
+- 1. In rescues that are expected to be prolonged (i.e., greater than 4 hours) it may be necessary to provide nutritional support to the patient. - a) Ensure that the patient has an intact airway and that the patient is not experiencing nausea or vomiting. - b) Only feed the patient if you are reasonably sure that the patient will not be going to surgery in the next 12 hours. - c) Provide nutrition with a combination of protein and carbohydrate. - (1) Energy bars and a mixture of dried fruits and nuts are a good choice.

-DD.
+FF.
 Nausea